Baby Shower Questions Answered

 Yes!
 If this is your second child or if there has been some time since you had your first or second child, you can have what we adoringly like to call a “sprinkle.”
 You likely have most of what you need but you may need some additional items like refreshed sheets, clothing, diapers and wipes.
 Or you may have learned the first time around of some items you wish you bought for your first.

 Baby gear is changing all the time!
-Reach out to us if you need some baby gear consulting.
-We can help you take an inventory of what you have, what’s new on the market, and help you craft an updated registry.
-We can even manage the whole registry process for you from end-to-end.
+Reach out to me if you need some baby gear consulting.
+I can help you take an inventory of what you have, what’s new on the market, and help you craft an updated registry.
+I can even manage the whole registry process for you from end-to-end.

 Baby Shower Etiquette